What to do after running the Hybrid Configuration Wizard (HCW)? After running HCW, the on-premises…

 Fix Winmail.dat attachment with Exchange Online PowerShell

-Connect to Exchange Online PowerShell.
-List the remote domains in the tenant.
+Connect to Exchange Online PowerShell and list the remote domains in the tenant.
 Only one remote domain is configured, and that’s the name Default.

 PS C:\> Get-RemoteDomain | Format-Table -AutoSize Name DomainName AllowedOOFType ---- ---------- -------------- Default * External